Samsung remote control does not work

 Fix Other Problems with Samsung TV Remote

-First of all, check remote control batteries and replace them with new ones.
-If the batteries are low, the remote won’t be working properly.
-Usually, the remote doesn’t stop working immediately, but you may notice that you need to stroke the button 2-3 times before it would react.
-Also, the clear indicator of battery problems are the issues with remote working distance – the lower the battery level, the closer you need to hold the remote control to the TV to make it work.
+First of all, check the batteries of the remote control and replace them with new ones.
+If the batteries are dead, the remote control will not work properly.
+Usually the remote control does not stop working right away, but you may notice that you have to press the button 2-3 times before it responds.
+Also a clear sign of battery problems is the distance problem – the lower the battery level, the closer you have to bring the remote to the TV for it to work.

-Sometimes resetting the Samsung TV remote helps to fix the problem, so you can try this way.
-Taking into account that the remote is a fairly primitive device, the chances that you would do something wrong are extremely low, so you can reset it at home.
+Sometimes resetting your Samsung TV remote helps fix the problem, so you can try this method.
+Given that the remote control is a fairly primitive device, the chance that you do something wrong is extremely small, so you can reset it at home.

-To reboot the remote you need to remove the batteries from the remote control, and wait about 3 minutes or press the power button and hold it for about 5-10 seconds.
-The remote control has capacitors that take some time to turn off.
+To reset the remote, you have to remove the batteries and wait about 3 minutes or press the power button and hold it down for about 5-10 seconds.
+The remote has capacitors that take some time to turn off.
 This only works for the universal remote.

-As the smart remote is a Bluetooth device, it needs to be paired before using it, which allows TV to work with the particular remote control.
-Pairing your remote is almost the same as pairing any other device, so that’s easy.
-However, there is protection for proper pairing, so signal strength plays a role in the successful pairing.
-So, the remote control and TV should be paired with close spacing between the devices, and the batteries in the remote control should have a high level of charge.
+Since the smart remote is a Bluetooth device, you must sync it with your TV before using it, which will allow the TV to work with that particular remote.
+Pairing a remote control is virtually the same as pairing any other device, so it is not difficult.
+However, there are precautions for proper pairing.
+Pairing occurs when signal strength is high.
+Therefore, when pairing the remote control and the TV, the remote control must be close to the TV and the batteries in the remote control must have a high level of charge.

 How To Pair Samsung Remote

-If you have a new TV that wasn’t previously paired with a TV or a new remote, you need to pair it with your TV.
-Usually, it’s paired automatically, but if it hasn’t, you need to conduct forced pairing.
+If you have a new remote control that has not previously been paired with the TV, you need to pair it with the TV.
+Usually it is paired automatically, but if it is not, you need to force-pair it.